MISP/misp-vagrant/README.rst

 Deployment of MISP with Vagrant
 ===============================

-This script is a work in progress!

 TODO:

 * check the generation of the SSL certificate;
 * check the configuration of postfix;
-* configure redis connection;
 * generate the TLS certificate with Let's Encrypt.